8 Day Trading Strategies for Beginners

 Always Remember to Set Day Trading Price Targets

 After setting your targets, stand with your decisions.
 These targets will help you limit your probable loss while preventing you from being greedy when prices increase astronomically.
-If you’re purchasing a long position, plan before the profit you intend to gain, the top-loss level, just in case a trade doesn’t work in your favor.
+If you’re purchasing a long position, plan before the profit you intend to gain, the top-loss level, just in case a trade doesn’t work.

 While Setting Your Day Trading Targets, Maintain A 3:1 Risk-Reward Ratio.